 We are committed to safeguarding the welfare of our pupils.
 We expect everyone to share this commitment.
 View the safeguarding section of our website for more information.

-At Bowlee Park, we work with children who have a wide range of special educational needs and disabilities (SEND).
-Our SEND philosophy places children with SEND at the heart of personalised learning and our curriculum and provision is tailored to meet individual children’s needs.
+At Bowlee Park, we pride ourselves on creating an inclusive learning environment for all our learners enabling them to thrive and create a real love of learning.
+We work with children who have a wide range of special educational needs and their families.
+Our SEND philosophy places children with SEND at the heart of our curriculum, personalising learning and provision to meet individual children’s needs.
 All pupils follow the National Curriculum at a level and pace suitable for their ability.
 We are committed to:

 SEN Information Report